IBM/cloud-native-starter/reactive/documentation/OpenShift4.md

 $ sh os4-scripts/deploy-web-app-reactive.sh
 $ sh os4-scripts/show-urls.sh
 ```
 Create a new article either via the API explorer or curl.
 Open either the web application or only the stream endpoint in a browser.
 See the output of 'show-urls.sh' for the URLs.
 Every time you create a new article, the articles list of the web app will automatically show the newest 5 articles.
-You may need to use Chrome as browser to see this.

 **Demo 2: Reactive REST Endpoint '/articles' in web-api service**